back to the MAIN INDEX

 See how lucky he was?

-He was given them on the same day.
+He had them given to him on the same day.

-So as soon as he had left the Palace,
+So as soon as he left the Palace,

-And he flew to sea like a shot.
+And was off to sea like a shot.

 XIII